Ridesharing Driver

 The driver below started the order expecting $32 and received $77—one for the record books.

-How can you prevent tip baiting?
+How can drivers avoid tip baiting?

 One potential way to avoid tip baiting and bad ratings is to cancel on an order that is going poorly.